KKarpac/streams/README.md

 Make a submision with title, time and link to the stream.
 Manually added for startig points.
 Optional description.

+One page/channel can have more than one stream, with different time.

 ## UI components :

 * Countdown Timer until it starts
 * Stream description

 ## Resources